 Add plastic pellets/weighted beads to nylon stocking.
 Secure closed and place inside the faux fur base.
 Add stuffing to base around and on top of the nylon stocking.
-Find my tutorial on how to make a weighted base for amigurumi HERE.
+Check out my how to make a weighted base for amigurumi tutorial.

 Place the hat on top of the faux fur base and use the tail to sew onto the base, adding stuffing to the hat and base as you seam.
 Stuff firmly.